 SAP and Extensions (Undergraduates)

 If a class is not completed by the end of an evaluation period (for example, if a student takes an extension), the class will count as an Incomplete only for SAP purposes.
-While Incompletes are not calculated into a student’s GPA, they are considered “attempted” courses and are therefore included in the determination of whether the student has achieved 75% progress through the evaluation period.
+While Incompletes are not calculated into a student’s GPA, they are considered “attempted” courses and are therefore included in the determination of whether the student has achieved 75% progress.

 For the purposes of Satisfactory Academic Progress, when a course is repeated or an extension completed, the original grade is deleted and GPA is recalculated using the new grade.
 Financial Aid recipients who fail to make SAP due to taking out a complementary extension may have their progress reevaluated once the first extension is complete.
 If enough credits were completed during the 10-week extension to bring the student above the requirement for SAP, the student will be removed from Financial Aid Warning.
 After the first 10-week extension, the Financial Aid Department will not continue to re-evaluate SAP for previous evaluation periods.

 Before requesting a complimentary 10-week extension, Financial Aid recipients should always double check where they are in their evaluation period by contacting the Financial Aid Department.
 In order to help students protect their Title IV eligibility, Financial Aid recipients seeking to take more than one 10-week extension per course must first request permission from the Registrar and Financial Aid Departments

 Evaluations of SAP for graduate students will be conducted at the end of every 15 academic week semester.
 Academic progress of Title IV graduate students will be evaluated by the Financial Aid Department, and conveyed to relevant departments such as the Registrar, Student Finances, and the Coaching Department.
 The academic year for Title IV graduate students is defined as 45 weeks, comprising of two 22.5-week payment periods.

 SAP Standards (Graduates):